- Studying Psychology

 Master of Arts

-The M.A. program in Psychology prepares students to pursue careers in clinical, business, or governmental settings, and/or to enter a doctoral program.
+The Master of Arts program in Psychology prepares students to pursue careers in clinical, business, or governmental settings, and/or to enter a doctoral program.
 Three concentrations are offered: Clinical, Industrial/Organizational, and Psychological Science.

 Specialist in Education

 The Ed.S. in School Psychology prepares students to deliver psychological services in diverse educational settings.
 These services include individual child evaluations, program evaluation, problem – solving consultation, and academic, behavioral and counseling interventions.)